 At one local authority, data reporting meant manually keying monthly figures into a ‘key performance indicator’ system.
 This included book loans and visits per library.
 Data from other council services also went into the system.
 It would be a dull job even for someone who loved data.
 But for libraries, reporting performance to senior leaders and councillors as a slow downward trend must be soul-destroying.

 That’s not how to use data.
 Data tells us stories about things we are curious about.
 We don’t need it to prove worth, but it’s useful for improving services, and making data-informed decisions.

 A culture of curiosity about libraries should be enough to encourage data publishing.
 When is the library most busy?
 Is that the same everywhere?
 Is it affected by weather?
 What about local events and footfall in the surrounding town?

 Data can inform policies.
-Ever wondered if fines are effective?
-If you can’t remove fines, would lowering them actually bring in more money?
+Ever wondered if overdue fines are effective?
+If you can’t remove fines, could lowering them actually bring in more money?
 What about loan periods for different types of items?
-Are they based on data?
+Are they informed by data?

 An Open Data Literacy project in Seattle has been working with interns to publish stories about library data, and they are wonderful.
-See this one about using census data in public libraries or the hipster reading list of books that haven’t been taken out for 10 years.
+See this one about using census data in public libraries or the more frivolous but enjoyable hipster reading list of books that haven’t been taken out for 10 years.

 Task 6: Blog and experiment with the data.
 Create interesting stories and make them reproduceable for those with the same data